Saturday, September 13, 2025

 “But, O Lord of hosts, You who test the righteous, and see the mind and heart, let me see Your vengeance on them; for I have pleaded my cause before You.”
 Jeremiah 20:12

-Jeremiah brought his case before God as defendants bring their cases before judges.
-In Luke 18:1-8, Jesus told a parable of a widow who relentlessly brought her case before an unjust judge, and though he did not want to help her, he grew weary of her continual coming to him and granted her justice.
-Jesus told this parable to encourage us to always pray and to not lose heart.
-Jesus promised, “I tell you that He [God] will avenge them speedily.”
+In Luke 18:1-8, Jesus told a parable of a widow who relentlessly brought her case before an unjust judge.
+Though he didn’t want to help her, he grew weary of her continual coming to him and granted her justice.
+Jesus told this parable to urge us to always pray and to not lose heart.
+Jesus said that God avenges such prayers speedily.

 “Sing to the Lord!
 Praise the Lord!
 For He has delivered the life of the poor from the hand of evildoers.”
 Jeremiah 20:13